chxenia/algorithms/README.md

 - [Binary Search](https://github.com/chxenia/algorithms/tree/main/BinarySearch): An implementation of the binary search algorithm for sorting an array.
 - [Selection Sort](https://github.com/chxenia/algorithms/tree/main/SelectionSort): An implementation of the selection sort algorithm for sorting an array.

-(Add more algorithms to the table of contents as you add them to the repository.)

 ## Getting Started